wulfshadow/Group-Web-Scraper/README.md

 This is a group project for school.
 We need to create a group web scraper that compares two files to see if they differ.

+## Things to do
+Input group!
+Please add code to the input section!

 ## 👥 Names of all group members!
 - Liam Means
 - Sam Laos